 Project Goals

-The City of Phoenix Street Transportation Department is working through the design phase of a project that will improve safety and infrastructure for residents walking and biking on Colter Street between 15th Avenue and 20th Street.
+The purpose of this project is for the City of Phoenix Street Transportation Department to improve safety and infrastructure for residents walking and biking on Colter Street, between 15th Avenue and 20th Street.

 Project Area